 An eradication programme was thought to have contained the seaweed but in 2017 it was discovered in a new part of the sound beyond the original Sunday Cove infestation.

-See Environment Southland website for more information and a map of the controlled area.
+See Environment Southland website for more information and a map of the two Exemption Areas.

 If you see Undaria or any other marine pest in Fiordland, report it via Biosecurity New Zealand’s pest and disease hotline: 0800 80 99 66.